neuvector/docs/user/pages/02.deploying/08.ecs/docs.md

     category: docs
 ---

+### Important: Deployment on AWS ECS is No Longer Supported

+The reference section below is not being maintained.
+However, it may provide some assistance in understanding how to deploy the Allinone on ECS.

 ### Deploy on AWS Using ECS
 This is an example of how to deploy NeuVector using ECS.